top of page

 file-4_edited.jpg

-Why: Bloom and Grow Therapy Services was launched to provide high quality OT to the greater Southern Chester County area with a focus on relationships, sensory processing, and strengths.
-Cindy currently holds OT licenses in PA, DE, and MD.
-Cindy resides in West Grove, PA with her husband and 3 children.
-She enjoys anything musical, watching her children play sports (soccer!!), and time spent in the mountains, down the shore, and OBX.
+Why: Bloom and Grow Therapy Services was founded to provide high-quality, neurodiversity-affirming occupational and speech therapy to the greater Southern Chester County area, with a focus on relationships, sensory processing, and building on children’s strengths.
+Cindy lives in West Grove, PA with her husband and three children.
+She enjoys all things musical, cheering on her kids at their soccer games, and spending time in the mountains, at the shore, and in OBX.

 Rachel Parisi, MS, OTR/L, IMC